igor-sb/microtubules/readme.md

 ## Rod dynamics

 * **generation / growth**: This code simulates the microtubules as a number of rigid rods.
-These rods grow from the front end at a rate `vplus` (&mu;m/min) and shrink from the rear end at a rate `vmin`.
+The rods grow from the front end at a rate `vplus` (&mu;m/min) and shrink from the rear end at a rate `vmin`.
 New rods are generated on the screen at a rate of `rInj` in units &mu;m<sup>-2</sup>sec<sup>-1</sup>.